PTSD: National Center for PTSD

 PTSD symptoms usually start soon after the traumatic event, but they may not appear until months or years later.
 They also may come and go over many years.
 If the symptoms last longer than four weeks, cause you great distress, or interfere with your work or home life, you might have PTSD.

+- Reliving the event (also called re-experiencing symptoms).
 You may have bad memories or nightmares.
 You even may feel like you're going through the event again.
 This is called a flashback.

+- Avoiding situations that remind you of the event.
 You may try to avoid situations or people that trigger memories of the traumatic event.
 You may even avoid talking or thinking about the event.

 Children can have PTSD too.
 They may have symptoms described above or other symptoms depending on how old they are.
 As children get older, their symptoms are more like those of adults.
 Here are some examples of PTSD symptoms in children: